IamIamI/DamageMasker/README.md

 The last approach is a reference guide approach where we also supply the reference genome to which the reads were mapped, and we only mask 'T' on the forward strand if the reference sequence has a 'C', and mask the 'A' on the reverse strand if the reference sequence has a 'G'.
 Although here we assume to know which nucleotides are damage, and will also delete biological C>T, the forward strand 'A' and reverse strand 'T' will still be able to corroborate the genotype if it's biological.
 Although we do expect that 'C'>'T'/'G'>'A' sites will drop substatially in coverage compared to all other sides, and with low coverage samples might result in a bias during SNP calling.
 When generating phylogenies we have seen some strange behaviour with this method, and it might be more suited for higher coverage genomes with substantial damage.

+Additionally, an option is added to only apply the length and mapq filtering parameters.
+Although this is likely not usefull for the audience interested in damage, it can be usefull to just reduce the overall sam/bam files by removing unmapped reads and those that are too short or have low quality mapping.

-Masking just replaces the nucleotide with an 'N' which does not affect GATK's UnifiedGenotyper when calling genotypes, but might cause problems in other software packages, so use this software at your own discression.
+Masking just replaces the nucleotide with an 'N' which does not affect GATK's UnifiedGenotyper when calling genotypes, but might cause problems in other untested software packages, so use this software at your own discression.

 This script has error handling for most thinkable scenario's and should be relatively easy to run as followed:
 - Use case: When setting to hardmasking, al T's on the forward strand and all A's on the reverse strand are masked regardless of anything else